Society of Actuaries in Ireland

 The Society of Actuaries in Ireland is the professional body of Irish actuaries.
-The Society was founded on 3 May 1972 by seventeen members of the Institute and the Faculty of Actuaries residing in Ireland.
-Since then, the membership has grown to more than 1,900.
-The current president of the Society is Declan Lavelle.
+The Society was founded on 3 May 1972 by seventeen fellow members of the Institute and the Faculty of Actuaries residing in Ireland.
+Since then, the membership has grown to more than 2,100.
+The current president of the Society is Michael Culligan.

 The Society is a full member of the International Actuarial Association and the Actuarial Association of Europe.

 Membership

 The Society of Actuaries in Ireland offers five types of membership: